OpenSAGE/OpenSAGE/docs/developer-guide.md

 ## Running OpenSAGE

-OpenSage does not provide any game assets itself, so it expects the user to have the C&C game files installed on the system.
+OpenSage does not provide any game assets itself, so it expects the user to have the game files installed on the system.

 ### Windows

-On Windows any local installations of C&C or BFME are found through the registry.
+On Windows any local installations of C&C or BFME/BFME2/BFME2ROTWK are found through the registry or if they are defined by a environment variables.
+(See Linux & MacOS below)

 ### Linux & MacOS